Frequently Asked Questions

 How many books are in the young adult Nightwatchers series?

 Nightwatchers is a duology—a two book story arc beginning with Dark Kiss and ending with Wicked Kiss.
-Nothing further is currently contracted by Harlequin Teen in this series.
+Nothing further has been contracted by Harlequin Teen in this series.

 1 – Dark Kiss